-I’m Lisa, former elementary art teacher turned stay at home mom to my two girls, ages 2 and 4.
+I’m Lisa, elementary art teacher and girl mom to my southern belles, Lila, 6, and Willa, 4.
 I live in Birmingham, Alabama and strive to spend my time with my children immersed in art, nature, play, books, music, cooking, and anything that sparks imagination and creativity.
 Art runs in my blood and I come from a long line of creative thinkers in my family including painters, art teachers, architects, landscape designers, interior designers, industrial designers, photographers, actors, and musicians.

-What this blog is about: In The Art Garden blog, I hope to inspire parents with art ideas and information that can motivate them and their children to be creative and to live artful lives.
-I’ll share and document art projects that I do with my children as well as helpful ideas and resources.
+What this blog is about: In The Art Garden blog, I hope to inspire parents, families, and educators with creative ideas, art activities, and information on children and learning.
+I’ll share and document art projects that I do with my children at home as well as in my classroom.

 While there are still challenges, my girls are both at an age where we can do fun projects and activities together.
-We have so much fun and I want to share our experiences with others looking for artful inspiration.
-We don’t do art projects everyday but I try to make sure my girls have access to materials that they can be creative with independently whether it’s with simple drawing tools, playing with open ended toys, or getting outside and exploring nature.
-I’d love to share those ideas with you.
+We have so much fun and I want to share our experiences with others looking for creative inspiration.
+We don’t do art projects everyday but I try to make sure my girls have access to materials that they can be creative with independently whether it’s with simple drawing tools, playing with open-ended toys, or getting outside and exploring nature.
+I’d love to share those ideas with you!

 My art experience: I studied fine art and graphic design at Auburn University before transferring to Illinois State University for the Art Education program.
 After graduation, I moved to Louisville, Kentucky with my soon to be husband and took my first art teaching job at a k-8 school for special needs and learning disabilities.
 We later moved back to our home town in Birmingham where I taught elementary and intermediate art.
-After giving birth to my first child, Lila, I decided my calling was to stop teaching to stay home with her.
+I later became a stay at home mom for 6 years.
+I am now teaching art again part time and love it!

-Thanks for stopping by and I hope you will find ideas that will inspire creativity in your family.
-Please stay tuned for this garden to grow as it is in its very early stages.
+Thanks for stopping by and I hope you will find ideas that will inspire creativity with your family or school.
+Head over to my Activities or Home page to explore some of our projects.